 There are a few options for airports near Saguaro National Park.
 The closest airport is in Tucson, AZ.
 However, there tend to be a ton of flights into Phoenix, which is only a couple hours away and is quite a bit cheaper than Tucson.
-Another option is Albuquerque, NM, which is about 7 hours by car (making it only a good option if you intend to make a loop when visiting other locations, like Petrified Forest National Park or White Sands National Monument).
+Another option is Albuquerque, NM, which is about 7 hours by car (making it only a good option if you intend to make a loop when visiting other locations, like Petrified Forest National Park or White Sands National Park).

 Saguaro is open year-round, with attendance picking up in the winter months and peaking out in March.
 Crowds are at their lowest in June, when only around 40,000 visitors come the entire month.